 However, these figures do not show regional reliance, which is often very important for highly perishable crops that are usually consumed in or near areas of production.

-The consumption of plantain has risen tremendously in Nigeria in recent years because of the rapidly increasing urbanization and the great demand for easy and convenient foods by the non-farming urban populations.
+The consumption of plantain has risen tremendously in recent years because of the rapidly increasing urbanization and the great demand for easy and convenient foods by the non-farming urban populations.

 Introduction to Plantains and their Environment